apache/arrow-site/docs/python/_sources/ipc.rst.txt

                          custom_serializer=_serialize_MyData,
                          custom_deserializer=_deserialize_MyData)

-Lastly, we use this context as an additioanl argument to ``pyarrow.serialize``:
+Lastly, we use this context as an additional argument to ``pyarrow.serialize``:

 .. code-block:: python